warmlogic/mat-mvm/README.md

 # How to start using the scripts

-*NB*: As noted on the main page, I now do all my processing and analysis within Matlab/!FieldTrip, so many of the instructions below are out of date.
+*NB*: As noted on the main page, I now do all my processing and analysis within Matlab/FieldTrip, so many of the instructions below are out of date.
 See mat-mvm/space/space_ft_seg_tla.m and the accompanying mat-mvm/space/space_trialfun.m for examples of the new workflow.

 In order to generalize to other experiments, things may need to change, but may not.
-To get trial metadata during segmentation (which gets put in the trialinfo field by !FieldTrip), you will need to either have .evt files exported from your Net Station recordings, events.mat files created from other behavioral data, and/or other ways of reading behavioral data that might need to get built in to seg2ft or ideally would get put in your trialfun function.
+To get trial metadata during segmentation (which gets put in the trialinfo field by FieldTrip), you will need to either have .evt files exported from your Net Station recordings, events.mat files created from other behavioral data, and/or other ways of reading behavioral data that might need to get built in to seg2ft or ideally would get put in your trialfun function.
 An example of event file creation can be found at another one of my projects, [https://github.com/warmlogic/expertTrain expertTrain], an experiment framework that started as an expertise training experiment but has grown.
 See expertTrain/analysis/space_createEvents.m for an example of event creation.

 ## Introduction